 Hit the Kingsford Smith Mail Run in your four wheel drive and head north on an outback camping adventure, following the original overland mail run to the magnificent Mt Augustus.

 Leaving the port town of Carnarvon, start your Kingsford Smith Mail Run adventure by heading east through pastoral land to Gascoyne Junction, where huge sheep stations dot the landscape.
-Travel on to Mt Augustus, a massive monolith twice the size of Uluru.
-Arrive in time to watch the sun sink over the 1750 million-year-old Mt Augustus.
+Travel on to Mount Augustus, a massive ancient monocline twice the size of Uluru.
+Arrive in time to watch the sun sink over the 1750 million-year-old landmark.

-Accommodation options: Mt Augustus Outback Tourist Park, caravan park, backpackers, camping
+Accommodation options: Mount Augustus Tourist Park (caravan park, backpackers, camping, units)

-Spend some time exploring the rock formations, caves and Indigenous art scattered throughout the Mt Augustus area.
-As well as spring wildflowers and native wildlife viewing, this is also a popular spot for swimming, fishing and picnics.
-From here, head south to the Gascoyne River and Landor, famous for its races.
+From Mount Augustus head south to the Gascoyne River and Landor, famous for its races.
 Follow the current mail route via Mt Gould and the Mt Gould Lock Up.

 Accommodation options: Camping under the night sky